 Artem Anisimov Contract Information:

-Anisimov scored his seventh goal of the season during the Blue Jackets' 4-2 win over the Oilers on Friday.
+Anisimov scored his 13th goal of the season in Sunday's win over Arizona.

 To instantly reveal our fantasy analysis of every player – including Artem Anisimov – simply subscribe now.